schmaenjael/shell-config/README.md

 ## Installation

-To use these configurations you are required to have the Friendly-Interactive Shell (FISH) and Starship installed.
+To use these configurations you are required to have the Friendly-Interactive Shell (FISH) and Starship (Cross-Shell Prompt)installed.

 Install Fish using: